plaublin/intel_sgx_tutorial/README.md

 ### Hello World!

-As always, we start with a simple "Hello World!" application, located in `<this/tutorial/root/directory>/hellow_world`.
+As always, we start with a simple "Hello World!" application, located in the `hello_world` directory in [this tutorial source code](https://github.com/plaublin/intel_sgx_tutorial/) .
 It contains the following files:
  - `main.c`: untrusted code, main entry point;
  - `enclave.c`: enclave code;
  - `enclave.edl`: contains the enclave interface (list of `ecalls` and `ocalls`);